Best Of17 min read

 Try Cloudways

-Cloudways occupies a genuinely unique position in the market: it's a managed cloud hosting platform that lets you deploy on DigitalOcean, Vultr, Linode, AWS, or Google Cloud — your choice — without having to manage raw servers yourself.
-For agencies, that's a meaningful combination.
-You get near-developer-level control with a UI that won't make your project manager cry.
+Cloudways holds a genuinely unique spot in the market.
+It's managed cloud hosting that lets you pick your infrastructure — DigitalOcean, Vultr, Linode, AWS, or Google Cloud — without needing to become a server engineer.
+For agencies, that's a sweet spot.
+You get real control without the headache.

-Here's the deal: Cloudways' agency pricing model is where it really earns its spot at the top of this list.
-The Agency plan includes white-label client portals, which means you can bill clients for "your" hosting product.
-That's a direct revenue line — and honestly, it's one of the most underrated margin plays in the agency business.
-Most hosts don't give you that.
+Here's what makes it stand out: Cloudways' agency pricing model is where this host really justifies its top ranking.
+The Agency plan comes with white-label client portals, meaning you can resell hosting as your own product.
+That's an actual revenue line — and honestly, it's one of the most overlooked ways agencies leave money on the table.
+Most hosts won't let you do this.

 Key Features